-Eating right and gaining the recommended amount of weight is necessary in any pregnancy, but this is particularly important when carrying more than one baby due to the increased risk of preterm labor and low birth weight in a multiples pregnancy.
+Eating right and gaining the recommended amount of weight is necessary for any pregnancy, but this is particularly important when carrying more than one baby due to the increased risk of preterm labor and low birth weight in a multiples pregnancy.

 Weight gain is especially important between weeks 20 to 24 of pregnancy.
-If a mother of twins gains 24 pounds (~11 kilograms) by the 24th week of pregnancy, she reduces her chance of preterm labor.
+If a mother of twins gains 24 pounds by the 24th week of pregnancy, she reduces her chance of preterm labor.

 Early weight gain is also vital for the development of the placenta, which aids in the passing of nutrients to the babies.

 How much weight should I gain?

 Weight gain depends on a number of factors including height, body type, and pre-pregnancy weight.
 However, most women who are carrying twins are encouraged to gain 35 to 45 pounds.
 Women carrying triplets are advised to gain 50 to 60 pounds.